Why Youth Ministry at First Baptist Church of Asheville?

 Sunday Bible Study

-Enjoy the beauty of fall at Awanita Valley, complete with hummer rides, zip lines, a mountaintop bonfire, and thematic worship sessions.
+Enjoy the beauty of fall at Ridgehaven complete with access to a lake, campfires, hikes, 9 square, and some new group activities on site.
 Seventh graders will also be welcomed into the youth group through an encouraging rite of passage.

 Celebrate the end of the year in the sand and the surf of Caswell Beach.
 We’ll enjoy thoughtful discussions, group games & challenges, and evening parties, as well as group affirmations and senior rites of passage.

-Unidiversity is a unique camp set on the campus of the University of Tennessee in Knoxville.
+Unidiversity is a unique camp set on the campus of the Maryville College situated between the Great Smoky Mountains and Knoxville, T.N.
 Youth choose from a list of creative electives and seminars, attend thought-provoking worship sessions, and enjoy free time and recreation on the campus.
-Prior to camp, our group will spend two challenging days repairing roofs in Knoxville.